How to Feel Full While Eating Less [List of 40 Ways]

 26. Full Sensory Experience

 Eating isn’t just about the flavors, it’s about the sight and smells, too.
-Your appetite responds to a variety of cues so one way to try and tell your brain what’s up is by lighting a candle before you start eating and then blowing it out once you are done eating.
+Your appetite responds to a variety of cues.
+One way to try and tell your brain what’s up is by lighting a candle before you start eating.
+Then blowing it out once you are done eating.

 27. Soup, Salad, Fruit, And Veg